 Mindfulness may also be helpful for those experiencing eating disorders.
 It may teach a person to tune in more closely to their body’s hunger cues to help them learn how to differentiate between hunger or satiety and an intrusive thought.

-Mindfulness Helps Us Enjoy the World More And Improve Empathy
+Being Mindful Helps Us Enjoy the World More And Improve Empathy

 Mindfulness can help you to enjoy the world more fully and develop a greater sense of empathy towards others.
 Through mindfulness, you may learn to pay attention to the present moment, which may allow you to fully experience the beauty and wonder of the world around you.
 For example, a mindful habit of choosing to put your mobile device away and enjoy the present moment may help you feel more at peace.

 In addition to enhancing your enjoyment of the world, mindfulness can also improve your ability to empathize with others.
 By becoming more aware of your own thoughts and emotions, you may better understand the thoughts and emotions of others.
 A difficult interaction with another person, for instance, may be more manageable by practicing mindfulness and taking a moment to understand their perspective.
+The practice of mindfulness meditation can also help people feel more prepared to be there for their friends and family.

-Mindfulness Can Make Us Live Healthier Lives
+Mindfulness Can Make Us Live A Healthier Life

 Mindfulness has been shown to have numerous health benefits.
 A regular mindfulness practice can reduce stress and anxiety, improve sleep quality, and lower blood pressure.
 It can help you make healthier choices by increasing your awareness of your thoughts, emotions, and physical sensations, and prevent you from making impulsive or unhealthy decisions.
-By practicing mindfulness, you can become more attuned to your body and make better decisions about managing your mental and physical health.
+By practicing mindfulness, you can train your mind to become more attuned to your body and make better decisions about managing your mental and physical health.

 How to Become More Mindful